-When school runs, doctors appointments, work meetings and house work feel like they are clambering all over you and weighing you down, you can think you’re buckling under the pressure.
+When drop off and pick ups, medical appointments, work meetings and house work feel like they are clambering all over you and weighing you down, you can think you’re buckling under the pressure.

-With every recital, parent-teacher interview, laundry load and football practice taxi run, you feel the tug of wanting to hold on to each precious moment, and yet longing for something that makes you feel like you’ve still got some of your own identity left.
+With every music lesson, parent-teacher interview, laundry load and football practice taxi run, you feel the tug of wanting to hold on to each precious moment, and yet longing for something that makes you feel like you’ve still got some of your own identity left.

 Maybe you feel like time is going too fast, and somehow you’ll miss what matters.
 And yet, with each lovingly-packed holiday suitcase, and wave at the school gate, you are building something incredible.
 Something that lasts far beyond these years.
 You are building what family means for your children.

 So please don’t feel guilty about doing those little things that make you feel ‘you’ again, so you have the endurance to keep building that legacy.

 You.
 Are.
 Special.
 Your tenacity, perseverance, and willingness to sacrificially give out is an encapsulation of real, agape love.
 A choice to lay aside your own needs for another.
 A beautiful expression of love as a verb.

 You’ve worried more than most of us.
 You’ve researched more than all of us.
 You’ve spend money on treatments we haven’t.
 And at the end of each day you may feel wrung out, but you are beautiful.